seanhawkridge/cv/README.md

 ### Programming

 I love to code.
 I built my first website in 2003 as an undergraduate as a way to show my work to the world.
-This quickly led to requests from friends and colleagues, and these requests grew into a business partnering with some incredible people to help them better communicate who they are online - in the process becoming conversant in PHP, HTML, CSS/SCSS, JQuery and version control.
+This quickly led to requests from friends and colleagues, and these requests grew into a business partnering with some incredible people to help them better communicate who they are online - in the process becoming conversant in PHP, HTML, CSS/SASS, and JavaScript.

-Between December 2015 and April 2016 I attended Makers Academy, Europe's leading programming bootcamp, where I added some deeper skills writing projects in Ruby and JavaScript, and fell in love with some healthy foundational development practices - including pairing, TDD, Agile software development and version control in teams.
+Between December 2015 and April 2016 I attended Makers Academy, Europe's leading programming bootcamp, where I added some deeper skills writing projects in Ruby and JavaScript, and fell in love with some healthy foundational development practices - including pair programming, TDD, Agile software development practices and version control in teams.

-Since August 2016 I've been a consultant developer at Alliants, where I've been writing Ruby on Rails apps for a major luxury hotel brand - ranging from large internal CRM applications to nimble APIs for mobile clients.
+Since August 2016 I've been a developer and tech lead at Alliants, where I've mainly been writing Ruby on Rails apps for a major luxury hotel brand - ranging from large internal CRM applications to nimble APIs for mobile clients.

 ### Activating & Self-starting